Skip to main content

 3. Below that, on the right of "SELF HEAL", click ENABLE.

-4. In the top right of the App Details pane, click the X to close it.
+4. In the top right of the DETAILS pane, click the X to close it.

 If the Application was out-of-sync, this would immediately trigger a sync.
 In this case, your Application is already in sync, so Argo CD made no changes.

-With auto-sync enabled on the guestbook Application, changes made to the main branch in the repo will be applied automatically to the cluster.
-You will demonstrate this by updating the number of replicas for the guestbook deployment.
+With auto-sync enabled on the guestbook-dev Application, changes made to the main branch in the repo will be applied automatically to the cluster.
+You will demonstrate this by updating the number of replicas for the guestbook-dev deployment.

 1. Navigate to your repo on Github, and open the file guestbook/values.yaml.